jordan52/sites/markdown/astronauts.md

 "How's it going up there, Chief?" he asked.

 “Good.”
 "Are you going to finish today?"

 "Yes, sir.
 The underlayment was in good shape and we didn't find any leaks.
 We will be done by three or four at the latest."
 I said.

 He tilted his head, just a bit, “Well then, ok.
 How is the crew today?"

 "We're doing very well, thank you.
-Pablo's back is healing nicely.
+Alejandro's back is healing nicely.
 I think he'll be 100% in a week or two."

 "That was a nasty fall, wasn't it?" he said.